Chiara Di Mambro

 Italian English

-Chiara Di Mambro is Head of Decarbonisation Policy at ECCO
+Chiara Di Mambro is the Director of Strategy Italy and Europe at ECCO.

-Chiara was member of the delegation to UNFCCC as of 2013 to 2018 and was co-chair of the EU informal group of coordination on mitigation policies as of 2014 to 2016.
+Chiara was also a member of the MASE technical delegation to the UNFCCC from 2013 to 2018 and co-chaired the informal EU coordination group on climate change mitigation policies from 2014 to 2016.

-Chiara was part of the National Commission for the Environmental Impact Assessment from 2008 to 2010 and, then again from 2012 to 2020, assessing projects related to the energy field with national relevance.
+Additionally, Chiara served on the Technical Committee for Environmental Impact Assessment at MASE from 2008 to 2010 and again from 2012 to 2020, focusing particularly on evaluating projects related to energy production and national-level electrical and gas infrastructure.

 Pubblicazioni di Chiara Di Mambro